ColinZeidler/SimpleNetLib/README.md

 SimpleNetConn:
  * handles reading and writing data, closes the connection when destroyed

+## Threading decisions
- project is currently being built with non blocking actions in mind, so no thread management will be required.
+Project is currently being built with non blocking actions in mind, so no thread management will be required.
 Future changes will allow a choice between blocking and non blocking actions incase a multi-threaded project is desired